Transferring Dexterous Manipulation from GPU Simulation to a Remote Real-World TriFinger: Method

+\textbf{2.
+Domain Randomisation} Domain Randomization (DR) is a method for improving the robustness of policies for sim-to-real transfer \citep{openai-dr,Jason:ICRA:2018,mandlekar2017arpl}.
+In Domain Randomisation, simulator parameters are sampled from a distribution, $\xi \sim P(\mathbf{\Xi})$ in order to modify the physics behaviour of the simulated environment.
+If the real-world physics parameters $\xi$ are within the support of the distribution $P(\mathbf{\Xi})$, then a policy which successfully achieves the task in simulation will be able to perform comparably in the real world.

-Domain Randomization (DR) is a straightforward yet practical technique for improving the robustness of policies in sim2real transfer \citep{openai-dr,Jason:ICRA:2018,mandlekar2017arpl}.
-We choose our Domain Randomization parameters to account for modelling errors in the environment as well as noise in sensor measurement noise.
-These parameters are listed in Table \ref{tab:dr}.
-In addition to these randomizations, we apply random forces to the cube in the same manner as described in \citep{openai-sh} in order to improve the stability of grasps and represent unmodelled dynamics.
-We mimic the dynamics of the camera on the real system, described in Sec \ref{sec:inference}, by repeating the observation of the keypoints for 5 frames.
+We choose our Domain Randomization parameters to account for modelling errors in the environment as well as noise in sensor measurements.
+These parameters are listed in \tabref{tab:dr}.
+In addition to these randomizations, we apply random forces to the object as described in \citep{openai-sh} in order to improve the stability of grasps and represent un-modelled dynamics.
+We mimic the refresh rate of the camera on the real system, by repeating the observation of the keypoints for 5 frames (See \secref{sec:environment}).
+To mimic possible extra camera latency, with $3\%$ probability, we repeat the camera-based object-pose observations for subsequent rounds of policy to mimic dropped frames from the tracker.
+Up-to-date proprioceptive data is provided to allow the policy to take advantage of the high-frequency and more reliable encoder information available on the real system.